The dietetic intern receives experiences in providing nutritional care to patients in the following services:

 The dietetic intern receives experiences in ambulatory nutrition:

-NewYork-Presbyterian Hospital Ambulatory Nutrition (3 Weeks) – Outpatient Nutrition services emanate from the NewYork-Presbyterian Hospital Ambulatory Care Network.
-The Ambulatory Care Network (ACN) clinics, with locations at the Columbia University Medical Center and the Weill Cornell Medical Center, provide health care, including medical nutrition therapy to adult, geriatric, prenatal, gynecology and pediatric patients.
-Dietetic interns observe Registered Dietitians provide medical nutrition therapy including nutrition counseling and instruction to patients referred by private physicians.
+NewYork-Presbyterian Hospital Ambulatory Nutrition (3 weeks) – Outpatient Nutrition services emanate from the NewYork-Presbyterian Hospital Ambulatory Care Network and outpatient clinics.
+The Ambulatory Care Network (ACN) and outpatient clinics, with locations at the Columbia University Medical Center and the Weill Cornell Medical Center, provide health care, including medical nutrition therapy to adult, geriatric, prenatal, gynecologic, and pediatric patients.
+Dietetic interns observe Registered Dietitians provide medical nutrition therapy, including nutrition counseling and instruction, to patients referred by private physicians.
 The Ambulatory Nutrition Rotation affords dietetic interns the opportunity to learn to integrate ambulatory medical nutrition therapy within a framework of financial management and marketing.
-In addition, during this rotation, dietetic interns gain experience with the NYP BeHealthy Program, a hospital-wide initiative which promotes healthful diet and exercise habits with the staff, employees and students of NewYork-Presbyterian Hospital.

 Precepted Staff Experience